Built outcomes: evaluating delivery

-The new baby’s now been born!
-Welcome to this new website.
+Welcome to our new website.
 It’s structured to make it easy to visit what makes ZZA special – our vision, our scope, our approach, samples of our work, and the range of topics we cover.
 We hope it works for you.
 Feedback always appreciated.

-Whereas tech business got the criticality of user experience in the sector’s infancy, the much older property sector is just catching on how much users matter.
-But ZZA’s distinctive – user experience has always been our thing.
-And our new tagline – UX:SPACE® – now signals this key differentiator of our long term focus on users as key to project success.
+Whereas tech business got the criticality of user experience in the sector’s infancy, the much older property sector is just catching on how much users matter to successful business performance.
+But ZZA is distinctive – user experience has always been our focus.
+Our new tagline – UX:SPACE® – now signals this key differentiator of our long term focus on users as key to project success.

 New era / new publication

 It’s always heartening when good work’s judged to stand the test of time, and we’re delighted that Routledge are reprinting a foundational book on Leisure and the Family Life Cycle.
-But this work preceded our current digital age, Ziona’s new introduction characterises the key changes of the industrial and cultural revolution we’re living through, and the parallel important shifts in demography.
 With the emergence of AI and increased longevity, it’s highly relevant to refocus on leisure now.
+Ziona’s new introduction characterises the key changes of the industrial and cultural revolution we’re living through, and the parallel important shifts in demography since the book’s original publication.

 What workers want: workplace culture